ctrbl/xv6-riscv/README.md

   - In Project 3, I note that running "test PRIORITY uniq uniqtest.txt uniq_k uniqtest.txt" right after the kernel boots will cause a kernel trap.
 But keeping a consistent and small buffer size of 512 helps removing the problem.

 ## Resources
-- Group member: Yuying Wang
-  - Discussed about the expected output when deference a null pointer in part 1

 - Online resources:
   - First user process: https://pekopeko11.sakura.ne.jp/unix_v6/xv6-book/en/The_first_process.html
   - How to use gdb in Docker for xv6-riscv: https://www.youtube.com/watch?v=mkTIOiGpykg